 I have to admit that I haven´t really thought of setting any creative goals until I had a look in my computer/craft stash/art room and saw all my UFO´s (unfinished objects).

 It made me feel a little sad to see that I have a tendency to start up a lot of projects and somewhere halfway through loose interest, pack the project away and then get overly excited about a new project.
-This isn’t getting me anywhere so it is my new years resolution to set up a plan for my creative endeavours.
+This isn’t getting me anywhere so it is my new year’s resolution to set up a plan for my creative endeavors.
 I´m hoping that having a plan and following it will get me closer to my overall creative vision.

 I found a few projects that I’m quite satisfied with that I want to do more of.
 I also found a few projects that I’m not so proud of (note to self, maybe those are the ones I should explore further and improve?)
 I evaluated last year creative projects and accomplishments and scribbled them down in my journal.

 Let´s be realistic.
 With my track record of starting up lots of projects instead of perfecting my skills, I began with writing down the direction I want to go.
 I won’t dream up an over-ambitious project again, instead, I´ll address a few bite-size projects.
 Having a clear idea of what I want to achieve in the end will make me more focused instead of wandering without intention.
 The clearer I am, the more likely it is that my goal will be fulfilled.

 Once I set my overall vision I broke it down into small achievable steps.
 Setting too many goals is a recipe for disaster.
 I set fewer goals at a time.
 Each goal is achievable, realistic and has a deadline.

 Here are a few examples of my 2018 goals (in no specific order).